 The Oral-Systemic Connection

 To learn more about protecting your oral health, contact Lake Forest Dental Arts to schedule a consultation with Dr. Fondriest.
 Call our Lake Forest dentist office at 847-234-0517.
-We proudly serve patients from Lake Forest, Libertyville, Grayslake, Highland Park, and surrounding Chicago-area communities.
+We proudly serve patients from Lake Forest and surrounding Chicago-area communities.